raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

   //=> undefined
 {% endhighlight %}

-Now, here's the question: Does JavaScript compute `2+3`?
+Now, here's the question: Does JavaScript evaluate `2+3`?
 You probably know the answer: Yes it does.
-When it comes to passing arguments to a function invocation, JavaScript is *eager*, it evaluates all of the expressions, and it does so whether the value of the expression is used or not.
+When it comes to passing arguments to a function invocation, JavaScript is *eager*, it evaluates all of the expressions, and it does so whether the value of the expression is used or not.[^constant]

+[^constant]: A few people have pointed out that a [sufficiently smart compiler](http://c2.com/cgi/wiki?SufficientlySmartCompiler) can notice that `2+3`involves two constants and a fixed operator, and therefore it can be compiled to `5` in advance.
+JavaScript does not *necessarily* perform this optimization, but if it did, we could substitute something like `x + y` and get to the same place in the essay.

 If JavaScript was *lazy*, it would not evaluate `2+3` in the expression `ifThen(1 === 0, 2 + 3)`.
 So is JavaScript an "eager" language?
 Mostly.
 But not always!
 If we write: `1 === 0 ?
 2 + 3 : undefined`, JavaScript does *not* evaluate `2+3`.
 Operators like `?:` and `&&` and `||`, along with program control structures like `if`, are lazy.
 You just have to know in your head what is eager and what is lazy.